 Where to stay in Bordeaux

 In terms of housing, there is no lack of choice in Bordeaux….
-For our part we had the pleasure of being welcomed by our friend Vincent for 2 nights in the Pessac district and then we got a little closer to the center by renting an airbnb on the border between Mérignac and Bordeaux.
+For our part we had the pleasure of being welcomed by our friend Vincent for 2 nights in the Pessac district and then we got a little closer to the center by renting an apartment on the border between Mérignac and Bordeaux.

 For us, the apartment was the ideal compromise because we had to work a lot too.
 Budget level Bordeaux is a little more expensive than many other French cities (except Paris of course).
 To give you an idea, we paid 45€ for a nice 40m2 studio located on tram line A about 30 minutes from the centre.

-Alternative to find an accommodation: we propose you to find all the hotels and airbnbs on one and the same map.
+Alternative to find an accommodation: we propose you to find all the hotels and apartments on one and the same map.
 Here you can enter your dates and adjust filters such as price or reviews and get an overview of the locations:

 This time I think you have been told everything (or almost everything) about our visit to Bordeaux.
 For us, it’s clear and unambiguous, Bordeaux we’ll come back to it!
 We clearly haven’t seen enough for our taste and besides if you know the city don’t hesitate to leave us your good tips, advice and good addresses in the comments.
 On the one hand it will be useful to other readers but also and especially it will give us ideas for our next visit. 😉